Eddie Murphy

 In 2020, he won his first Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for hosting Saturday Night Live.
 Murphy's films have grossed over $3.8 billion ($6.5 billion adjusted for inflation) in the United States and Canada box office, and over $6.7 billion worldwide.
 In 2015, his films made him the sixth-highest grossing actor in the United States.
 As a singer, Murphy has released three studio albums, including How Could It Be (1985), So Happy (1989), and Love's Alright (1993).
-He is also known for singing the hit song "Party All the Time" in 1985.
+He is also known for his 1985 single "Party All the Time", which peaked at number two on the Billboard Hot 100.

 Early life

-Murphy was born in Brooklyn, New York City and raised in the borough's Bushwick neighborhood.
-His mother, Lillian Murphy (née Laney, later Murphy Lynch; 1939-2000), was a telephone operator, and his father, Charles Edward Murphy (1940–1969), was a transit police officer and an amateur actor and comedian.
+Murphy was born in Brooklyn, New York City, and raised in the borough's Bushwick neighborhood.
+His mother, Lillian Murphy (née Laney, later Murphy Lynch), was a telephone operator, and his father, Charles Edward Murphy (1940–1969), was a transit police officer and an amateur actor and comedian.

 His father was murdered in 1969.
-He later stated:
+Murphy later stated:

-When Murphy's single mother became ill, eight-year-old Murphy and his elder brother Charlie (1959-2017) lived in foster care for one year.
+When Murphy's single mother became ill, eight-year-old Murphy and his elder brother Charlie (1959–2017) lived in foster care for one year.
 In interviews, Murphy has said his time in foster care was influential in developing his sense of humor.
 Later, he and his brother were raised in Roosevelt, New York, by his mother and stepfather Vernon Lynch, a foreman at an ice cream plant.